About Project ECHO

 We invite you to attend this series, which will focus on:

-- Understanding how to access supports related to immunization and preventative care in Kansas.
+- Understanding how to access supports related to addiction in Kansas.

-Please plan to attend our Project ECHO sessions the last three Thursdays in October and the first Thursday in November from 12:00 – 1:00 PM via Zoom video conferencing.
-Download a flyer to print and share (PDF coming soon).
+Please plan to attend our Project ECHO sessions Wednesdays in March from noon to 1:00 PM via Zoom video conferencing.

-Register for the Sunflower Project ECHO: Preventive Health
+Register for the Sunflower Project ECHO: Behavioral Health and Addiction

 Note: After registering you will be given the opportunity to save the series to your calendar of choice.
 You will also receive an invite via email.
 Please do not forward your invite as it is specific to each person.
 Each participant must register individually.

 Presentations and recommendations for previous Project ECHO sessions can be found on the Project ECHO archive page.